Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 Moisture & Vacuum Basics in the Tropics

-Moisture removal is about time at low absolute pressure plus good conductance (short hoses, big ID, removed cores).
 Under deep vacuum, water boils at a very low temperature, so bound moisture slowly migrates out of oil films and micro-porous surfaces.
-High ambient humidity means your system starts “wetter” and line-sets can act like sponges; outgassing takes longer, and anything that adds restriction (long skinny hoses, Schrader cores in place, kinked runs) slows the process further.
+High ambient humidity means your system starts “wetter” and line-sets can act like sponges.
+Outgassing takes longer, and anything that adds restriction slows the process further.
+Long skinny hoses, Schrader cores left in place, kinked runs, dirty fittings, half-open core tools, or poor pump oil can all make a good vacuum pump look weak.

 Probe Placement that gives Honest Microns